Ancestral Wisdom in Our Work

 Trying to connect with my ancestors can feel like I'm walking on broken glass.

-I’m learning to feel the shards without turning back.
+I’m learning to feel the contours of the shards without turning back.
 I'm learning to welcome my ancestors into my daily life.

-Year round I keep a mantle with photos, candles, small objects, and slips of paper with names of ancestors on both sides, those I’ve known and those whose names are all I know.
+Year round I keep a mantle with photos, candles, small objects, and slips of paper with names of ancestors on both sides of my family, those I’ve known and those whose names are all I know.

 A few years ago I began celebrating Día de los Difuntos (Ecuadorian Day of the Deceased, or Day of the Dead as it’s known in Mexico) on November 1.
-Sparked by facebook photos posted by my cousins in Ecuador, I now make guaguas de pan and colada morada, and honor the lives of those who have passed during the year.
-Falling two days before the 2020 US election, a day to replenish ancestral strength feels more necessary than ever.
+Sparked by facebook photos posted by my cousins in Ecuador, I now make guaguas de pan and colada morada, and invite family and friends to honor the lives of those who have passed during the year.
+Falling days before the 2020 US election, a day to replenish ancestral strength feels more necessary than ever.

 10 years from now?